cfjedimaster/raymondcamden2018/_posts/2010/12/08/2010-12-08-Simple-RSS-Reader-built-in-AIR-for-Mobile.md

 <p>

 And that's it.
 I've included a zip that includes all the source code.
 The zip also includes an APK file if you want to skip compiling it yourself.
-I've got an interesting idea for a follow up to this - and if I can stay off of Warcraft enough - I'll get it out tomorrow night.<p><a href='enclosures/C%3A%5Chosts%5C2009%2Ecoldfusionjedi%2Ecom%5Cenclosures%2FSimpleRSS%2Ezip'>Download attached file.</a></p>
+I've got an interesting idea for a follow up to this - and if I can stay off of Warcraft enough - I'll get it out tomorrow night.<p><a href='enclosures/C{% raw %}%3A%{% endraw %}5Chosts{% raw %}%5C2009%{% endraw %}2Ecoldfusionjedi{% raw %}%2Ecom%{% endraw %}5Cenclosures{% raw %}%2FSimpleRSS%{% endraw %}2Ezip'>Download attached file.</a></p>